-* See definitions in the Glossary on page 34.
-RC profit (loss), underlying RC profit, operating cash flow excluding Gulf of Mexico oil spill payments, working capital after adjusting for inventory holding gains, net debt and organic capital expenditure are non-GAAP measures.
+RC profit (loss), underlying RC profit, operating cash flow excluding Gulf of Mexico oil spill payments and working capital are non-GAAP measures.

 BP press office, London: +44 (0)20 7496 4076, email@example.com